 What makes a great digital banking and finance design?
 When it comes to a field as specific as finance, the ability to design interface elements accounts for only a minor part of required competence!
 Truly great financial products are based on great usability in sync with specific user needs inside a well-developed digital ecosystem.

 The world is rapidly changing, and so is the financial industry.
 Customer expectations are growing along with the necessity to satisfy them.
 In this article, we will demonstrate the power financial design has in shaping the future of banking products.

 10 Digital Banking Trends 2021 and Banking Innovation Ideas in Financial Services Design

 Delivering dozens of financial UX/UI transformations each year, we decided to show the 10 most significant financial UX design trends in 2021.
-These demonstrate the possibilities that financial UX/UI design uncovers for such diverse products as core banking, neobanks, challenger banks, wealth management, corporate finance, retail banking, ATMs, credit scores and even VR/AR mixed-reality banking.
+Using 10 case studies of our recently designed products, we highlight the valuable possibilities that financial UX/UI design uncovers for such diverse products as core banking, neobanks, challenger banks, wealth management, corporate finance, retail banking, ATMs, credit scores and even VR/AR mixed-reality banking.